rjoyhanna/CEE_Audio_Analysis_ANN/README.md

 ffmpeg -i input_file.mp4 output_file.wav
 ```

+All label `.txt` files are compatible with [Audacity](https://www.audacityteam.org/).
+They can be imported as labels for the matching audio `.wav` file.
 ## Getting Started with Machine Learning analysis

 ### 1. Test many versions of Random Forest Classifiers on different data sets